 The thrust from the propeller is transmitted to move the ship through a transmission system which consists of a rotational motion generated by the main engine crankshaft, intermediate shaft and its bearings, stern tube shaft and its bearing and finally by the propeller itself.

 A ship can be fitted with one, two and rarely three propellers depending upon the speed and manoeuvring requirements of the vessel.

 Material and Construction of Propeller

 Marine propellers are made from corrosion-resistant materials as they are made operational directly in seawater which is a corrosion accelerator.
-The materials used for making marine propeller are an alloy of aluminium and stainless steel.
+The materials used for making marine propellers are an alloy of aluminium and stainless steel.

 The construction process of the propeller includes attaching a number of blades to the hub or boss by welding or forging in one piece.
 Forged blades are highly reliable and have greater strength but are expensive as compared to welded ones.